Vertical-Beach/ai-edge-contest4/README.md

 * Vitis-AI v1.1

 ## Files
-- app
+- `./app`
-  applications of semantic segmentation running on the Ultra96-V2
+  - applications of semantic segmentation running on the Ultra96-V2
-- data
+- `./data`
-  BDD100K/SIGNATE dataset will be stored
+  - BDD100K/SIGNATE dataset will be stored
-- dpu_info
+- `./dpu_info`
-  DPU configuration data for the Vitis-AI quantizer and compiler
+  - DPU configuration data for the Vitis-AI quantizer and compiler
-- files
-  - Segment/workspace
+- `./files/Segment/workspace`
-     model definition files for the Xilinx Caffe
+  - model definition files for the Xilinx Caffe
-  - Segment/VAI
+- `./files/Segment/VAI`
-     model quantize and compile scripts for the Vitis-AI quantizer and compiler.
+  - model quantize and compile scripts for the Vitis-AI quantizer and compiler.
-- report
+- `./report`
-  implementation report for the contest (written in Japanese)
+  - implementation report for the contest (written in Japanese)
-- submission_material
+- `./submission_material`
-  submission materials for the contest
+  - submission materials for the contest
-- training
+- `./training`
-  training scripts on PyTorch
+  - training scripts on PyTorch
-- utils
+- `./utils`
-  weight convert scripts between PyTorch and Caffe and signate dataset utils
+  - weight convert scripts between PyTorch and Caffe and signate dataset utils

 ## Applications
 Two types of applications are implemented in `app` directory.